-Chicken manchurian recipe – one of the popular Indo chinese recipes that is made with chicken.
+Chicken manchurian recipe – Manchurian is one of the popular Indo chinese recipes that was initially made with chicken and then a lot of vegetarian versions came up like Veg manchurian, Mushroom manchurian, Gobi manchurian and Paneer manchurian.
 There are a few different versions of chicken manchurian recipe, one of the most common method is using chicken cubes.
 It is prepared the same way like the chilli chicken which i shared earlier on the blog.
 Today’s version is made using chicken balls, this is what i have eaten in Indo chinese restaurants.

 To make this chicken manchurian, minced or finely chopped chicken is marinated and made to balls.
 Then deep fried and then added to the manchurian sauce.
 Alternately they can be baked or shallow fried before adding to the sauce.
 Just like my other appetizers on this blog this one too doesn’t need any food color or ajjinomotto.